tuva-health/docs/docs/getting-started/dbt.md

 id: dbt
 title: "dbt"
 ---
 The Tuva Project code base is built on top of dbt.
-This means that the Tuva Project is essentially a set of dbt packages that you can run directly inside your dbt project and inside data warehouse.
+This means that the Tuva Project is essentially a set of dbt packages that you can run directly inside your dbt project and inside your data warehouse.
 This section provides an overview of dbt and how it's transforming the data community.

 ### What is dbt?